tigellus/Markdown/4. Review on Chronic Obstructive Pulmonary Disease & Adult Respiratory Distress Syndrome/2 COPD Pharmacological Management/COPD Pharmaceutical Management.md

 * Practices breathing techniques
 * Performs activities with less shortness of breath

+# ~Question 6
+Goals to achieve in management of patients with COPD include all of the following, EXCEPT:

+[WRONG] Achievement of airway clearance
+[WRONG] Improvement in breathing pattern
+[WRONG] Independence in self-care activities
+[RIGHT] Continuation of existing lifestyle

+* The patient should be made aware of existing habits which are causing COPD (e.g. smoking, exposure to chemicals) and encouraged to make changes.

 # Guidelines

 ### Discharge and Home Care Guidelines